AIESEC-in-Colombo-South/cs-igdashboard-backend/README.md

 - `SYNC_QUERY` – free-text search string
 - `CORS_ALLOW_ORIGINS` – comma-separated list of allowed origins (defaults to `*`)

-Regardless of trigger, only records created in November are synced for both people and applications.
+Regardless of trigger, only records created on or after **6 Nov 2025 00:00** Sri Lanka time are synced for both people and applications.

 ## Approvals